-There's good reason that Kansas State was picked to win the conference, and was ranked as high as they were, early in the season.
-The Wildcats are very talented.
+There's good reason that Kansas State was picked to win the conference, and was ranked as high as they were early in the season.
+Even with the loss of sometimes starter, and key reserve, Asprilla, the Wildcats' roster is still loaded.
 They are big.
+They are talented.
 And, they are deep.
+On Saturday, after the Wildcats' shellacking of Texas Tech, Coach Martin talked about getting his team back to full strength, and headed in the right direction.

-One thing that Coach Martin's team has done well all year is rebound the basketball.
-On the season, the Wildcats are out-rebounding opponents by 7 rebounds/game, including a 3 rebound/game edge in conference play.
+One thing that Coach Martin's team has done all year is rebound the basketball.
+The Wildcats are out-rebounding opponents by 10.3 rebounds/game, which ranks 5th in the NCAA.

 Kansas State is physical, and will really get after it defensively.
-Will the Wildcats want to play fast?
+The Wildcats will want to play fast.

-The lack of consistent defensive intensity has been the limiting factor for the Tigers this season.
+For Missouri, the absence of their trademark defensive intensity has been the limiting factor for the Tigers this season.
 At times, Coach Anderson's crew approaches the requisite defensive intensity.
-But thus far, the Tigers have failed to consistently play, game in and game out, with the necesary defensive mindset.
+But thus far, the Tigers have failed to consistently play with the necesary defensive mindset.
+It appears to me that, in order for the Tigers to realize their potential, Coach Anderson will have to redistribute the minutes among his back court players.

 Missouri Kansas State